michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

     );
     PGM_P ptr = reinterpret_cast<PGM_P>(&&MOO_STRING);

-(You may re-open your eyes now.)
+(You can re-open your eyes now.)

 I've put a C++ label in the middle of my assembler code and taken its address.
-When run,I can see that `ptr` contains a smallish non-zero value now, which is encouraging.
+When run, I can see that `ptr` contains a smallish non-zero value now, which is encouraging.
-However, looking at the actual flash image, it's only *half* of what it should be.
+But when I cross-check it against the string offset in the actual flash image, I find that `ptr` is only *half* of what it should be.

 Why?